Today we come to the end of the season of Epiphany, what is known as the season of light.

 I don’t think it is just impetuous disciples who have trouble listening these days.
 Real listening is a rare occurrence in our culture.

-In fact, it seems to me that our culture is designed to prevent us from listening.
-External noise surrounds us almost all the time.
+Our culture is designed to prevent us from listening.
+External noise surrounds us all the time – TVs, cell phones, computers.

 One has to work hard to create the space for silence.